-- Certain drugs, such as cholestyramine, salicylates, rifampin and barbiturates
+- Certain drugs, such as coumarin anticoagulants, cholestyramine, salicylates, rifampin and barbiturates

-It should be emphasized that a vitamin K deficiency in healthy adults is rare due to the vitamin’s presence in a variety of foodstuffs, notably green leafy vegetables, oils and grains.
+It should be emphasized that a vitamin K deficiency in healthy adults is rare due to the vitamin’s presence in a variety of food sources, notably green leafy vegetables, oils and grains.

 Vitamin K deficiency diagnosis

-Diagnosing a vitamin K deficiency will typically begin with a physical examination by a doctor.
-If a deficiency is suspected, the next stage of diagnosis will normally be blood testing.
-A blood test can reveal the level of prothrombin (a clotting agent) in the blood, which will be lower than average in the case of a vitamin K deficiency.
+Diagnosing a deficiency of vitamin K will typically begin with a physical examination by a doctor.
+If a deficiency is suspected, the next stage of diagnosis will normally be blood tests.
+A blood test can reveal the level of prothrombin, a clotting agent in the blood, which will be lower than average in the case of a vitamin K deficiency.

 However, as low levels of prothrombin can also be symptomatic of other conditions, the diagnosis will generally be confirmed with a vitamin K injection.
-If symptoms subside following the injection, the diagnosis can be confirmed.
+If symptoms subside following the injection, the diagnosis of vitamin K deficiency can be confirmed.